 We will use your information to process and record payments and donations, acknowledge donations, claim Gift Aid on donations, deliver your goods, and fulfil our contracts with you.
 We will also send you receipts via email.
 We also collect your data in order to comply with the Charities (Protection and Social Investment) Act 2016 and follow the recommendations of the official regulator of charities, the Charity Commission, which require us to identify and verify the identity of supporters who make major gifts so we can assess any risks associated with accepting their donations.
 In these cases there is a lawful basis for holding your personal data: either so that we can fulfil our obligations under the contract we have entered into with you; or so that we can process your donation and comply with charity law.

 We may ask you if you would like to 'opt in' or subscribe to receive more information about the Institute on an ongoing basis, at which point we may contact you with relevant information about our ongoing activities.

 As well relying on a lawful basis, we may also process your personal information where there is a 'legitimate interest'.
 Here, processing your information will help us to achieve our vision of developing and advancing the understanding of international and comparative law in the UK and around the world, and promoting the rule of law in national and international affairs.

-If you would rather not receive information about our work in the form of e-newsletters, for example, please contact us (see Who are we?).
-You can also opt-out of our newsletters and emails at any time by clicking the unsubscribe link at the bottom of all of our emails.
+If you would rather not receive information about our work and our fundraising in the form of e-newsletters, for example, please contact us (see Who are we?).
+You can also opt-out of our newsletters and emails at any time.

 What do we do with your information?